Depression and Bipolar Disorder

 Clients of all ages have experienced successful results with treatment of depression and bipolar conditions with LENS Neurofeedback.
 They report feeling hopeful with improved mental clarity, motivation, and restored emotional resilience in the first session.

-- Supports reduction in dosage of medications.
+- Supports supervised programs for reduction of prescription meds.

 An Integrative Alternative to Medication for Depression

-In chronic depression, neurofeedback gradually refills reserves so a natural feeling of happiness can flow normally.
+In deeper depression, neurofeedback gradually refills reserves so a natural feeling of happiness can flow normally.
 Deep depression is the result of years of stress.
 Often a lingering virus or other health challenge has drained body resources constantly for years.
 The adrenal system collapses; the “internal battery” can no longer hold a charge.
 We can’t rally enough to be anxious; there’s no charge left to run alarms.
-In chronic depression, neurofeedback takes longer, because first the body’s reserves need to be refilled.
+In deep depression, neurofeedback takes longer, because first the body’s reserves need to be refilled.
 As many as ten sessions may be needed to regenerate reserves so that the client can notice improved moods.
 In this unique case, we recommend people buy a package of 10-20 sessions to insure they stay with treatment long enough to notice gradual improvements in their sleep, energy, mood, confidence, and productivity.

 Stage three: If you’ve shown several of these signs for a full two weeks or more and it is not due to substance use or a medical condition.